 The requirements for an entity to have a registered agent are found in Alaska Statutes 10.06.150 (corporation), 10.50.055 (LLC), which mandate registered entities will have and continuously maintain a registered agent and office within the state.

 The reason for having one makes sense.
-If a business is owned by a single-person, it’s easy to determine who should be notified in the event of a lawsuit or tax notice.
-However, if a business has several owners, members or partners, it would be difficult to determine who the correct contact is.
-By requiring a central point of contact in the state there is no question that time-sensitive documents are going to the right person in a timely manner.
+If a business is owned by one individual, it’s easy to determine who should be notified in the event of an annual report renewal, lawsuit, or tax notice.
+However, if a business has several owners, members, or partners, it would be difficult to determine who the correct contact is.
+By requiring a central point of contact there is no question that time-sensitive documents are going to the right person in a timely manner.

-- Not Receiving Notices of Lawsuits – If the listed registered agent isn’t able to receive legal notices, this doesn’t mean a lawsuit can’t proceed.
-If a process server is unsuccessful in reaching the company’s registered agent because of a lawsuit, the court can proceed with the case.
-This could result in a judgement being placed against the business without the owners knowing.
+- Not Receiving Legal Notices – If the listed registered agent cannot receive legal notices, this lawsuit will still proceed.
+If a process server is unsuccessful in reaching the company’s registered agent, the court can proceed with the case.
+This could result in a judgment being placed against the business without the owners knowing.

-- Penalties and Fees – By not maintaining a current registered agent, penalties and fees can be levied against the entity and in some cases the owners too.
-Once an entity is no longer in good standing with the state, the owners have lost their liability protection and are at risk personally.
+- Penalties and Fees – By not maintaining a current registered agent, penalties and state fees can be levied against the entity and, in some cases, the owners too.
+Once an entity is no longer in good standing with the state, the owners may lose their liability protection and are at risk personally.

-Who can be a Registered Agent in Alaska?
+Who can be a registered agent in Alaska?

 A registered agent in Alaska can be any resident of the state who is 18 years or older, a registered Alaska domestic business entity or a foreign business entity authorized to do business in the state.
 An entity may not be its own agent.